 Typically, what I call the “holiday season,” the time between Thanksgiving and Christmas, is the hardest time of the year for me.
 It’s historically been the season of getting together with dysfunctional family members that I would ordinarily never choose to spend time with, and being around all the chaos that comes with that.
 In order to quell the inevitable turmoil, my old pattern of controlling perfectionism kicks into high gear, agonizing over the absolute best presents for people, wrapping them in the most beautiful paper and ribbons, having a fully decorated house, a gorgeous tree, and flawless family portraits to send out.
 It’s so ridiculous.
 And stressful and tense and awful.
 And then, to top it off, there is the issue of the incongruous square-peg-in-a-round-hole fit of my spirituality into religious dogma.
-I’ve never believed the Christmas story of Jesus’ birth to be actual fact, but rather a metaphorical and mythological story, somehow pointing the way to something much deeper than the “facts” presented in various churches I have attended.
+I’ve never believed the Christmas story of Jesus’ birth to be actual fact, but rather a metaphorical and mythological story of hope, faith, joy, wisdom and peace, somehow pointing the way to something much deeper than the “facts” presented in various churches I have attended.

 So, every year, right before Thanksgiving, the “here we go again” brain grooves of the holiday season start running.
 Even though many of those dysfunctional family members have passed on and aren’t even in my current holiday season experience, the grooves are so deep that they’re still there and my awareness slides easily into them, like a needle on a vinyl record, playing the same tune the same way.

-This year, I decided to create some new brain grooves.
+A few years ago, I decided to create some new brain grooves.

 I decided to have a 4-week “calm and centered for the holidays” class; 4 weeks of discussions, study, and practices to keep us anchored and grounded in this difficult time for many.
-I wanted to be intentional in walking through these holiday weeks in the spirit of exploration and change and wanted to walk through them in the divine company of the amazing people in my Freedom Yoga community.
+I wanted to be intentional in walking through these holiday weeks in the spirit of exploration and change and wanted to walk through them in the divine company of the amazing people in my community.
 We began the Monday right after Thanksgiving and finished last week.

 When I decided to create the class, I had absolutely no idea what I was going to do.
 Over my 20-plus years of being involved with Yoga, I have learned that “I don’t know” is the preferred place, the desired space I want to occupy when I’m opening myself to guidance and allowing something new to be created.
 Letting go of what I think I know is paramount to creation flowing in.
 And what came in really surprised me.